-We aren’t a family that runs off to the medicine cabinet every time we get an ache or a pain, neither of us are very good at taking tablets for things and this has also been naturally the case with Mia.
-When Mia is poorly, we don’t automatically jump to give her medicine (even though she asks for it when she doesn’t even need it!).
-Don’t get me wrong, we do give her medicine but we don’t immediately jump to it.
+We aren’t a family that runs off to the medicine cabinet every time we get an ache or a pain.
+Neither of us are very good at taking tablets for things and this has also been naturally the case with Mia and Lottie.
+Don’t get me wrong, we do give them medicine but we don’t immediately jump to it and I usually have to take some form of hayfever relief!

-We were recently offered a smart thermometer, the Oblumi Tapp, to use and record any temperatures we may have.
+We have been using the Oblumi Tapp smart thermometer to use and record any temperatures we may have.
 As a household we are really interested in technology so adding another piece of kit we can see stats and recordings on, was always going to grab our attention!

 With traditional thermometers being tricky, in our opinion, to use with babies and younger children, they have never really been used by us and we haven’t ever been sure they give 100% accurate readings as they don’t stay in place easily!
 The Oblumi Tapp is a smart thermometer that connects directly to your smart phone.
 The Tapp itself is a tiny device which connects to your phone via the headphones port and converts your phone into a digital infrared thermometer.
 There is a free downloadable app to use with the device, for any smart phone.